 1/2 cup hazelnuts

 1 teaspoon pumpkin spice (or cinnamon + nutmeg)

 Artist: George Winston

-1. Cook wild rice.
 In a medium saucepan, cover the wild rice with 1 inch of water and bring to a boil.
 Cover the saucepan and reduce heat to a simmer for about 20-35 minutes.
 When rice is cooked and tender, drain and let cool.
+Alternatively, use a rice cooker.

-4. Melt the butter.
-Melt butter in a pot or pan.
-Pour into a bowl and set aside to cool.
+Melt butter in a pot or the microwave.
+Set aside to cool.